Larry Kramer, playwright and AIDS activist, dies at 84

 “I’m very moved that it moved so many people,” he said at the time.
 Kramer often stood outside the theatre passing out fliers asking the world to take action against HIV/AIDS.
 “Please know that AIDS is a worldwide plague.
 Please know there is no cure,” it said.

-Kramer soon relinquished a leadership role in ACT UP, and as support for AIDS research increased, he later found some common ground with health officials whom ACT UP had bitterly criticized.
-(At the Emmy Awards, Kramer wore an ACT UP baseball cap.)
+Kramer soon relinquished a leadership role in ACT UP, and as support for AIDS research increased, he found some common ground with health officials whom ACT UP had bitterly criticized.

-“There are many people who feel that ACT UP hurt itself by so many of us going to work inside, with the very system that we were formed to protest against,” Kramer told The New York Times in 1997.
-“There’s good reason to believe that.
-On the other hand, when you are given the chance to be heard a little better, it’s hard to turn down.”

-In 1997, he clashed with administrators at his alma mater, Yale University, when they turned down his multimillion-dollar offer to endow a professorship in gay studies.

-“I have no question in my mind that they were rejected because of extreme homophobia,” Kramer responded.
-“There’s no question that Yale is not a friendly place for gay professors or teachers.”

-Kramer said he wanted to help gay students feel more comfortable than he did when he was at Yale.
-In 1953, during his freshman year, he attempted suicide with pills.
-“I tried to kill myself because, as far as I was concerned, I was the only gay kid on the face of the earth,” he said.

 Kramer never softened the urgency of his demands.
-He found time in 2011 to help the American Foundation for Equal Rights mount their play “8” on Broadway about the legal battle over same-sex marriage in California.
+In 2011, he helped the American Foundation for Equal Rights mount their play “8” on Broadway about the legal battle over same-sex marriage in California.

+“The one nice thing that I seem to have acquired, accidentally, is this reputation of everyone afraid of my voice,” he told The AP in 2015.
+“So I get heard, whether it changes anything or not.”

-One of his last projects was the massive two-volume “The American People,” which chronicled the history of gay people in America.
-It took him decades to write.
+One of his last projects was the massive two-volume “The American People,” which chronicled the history of gay people in America and took decades to write.

 “I just think it’s so important that we know our history — the history of how badly we’re treated and how hard we have to fight to get what we deserve, which is equality,” he told The AP.

+At the time of his death, Kramer was working on a play called “An Army of Lovers,” which he was updating to include the pandemic.

-At the 2013 Tonys, he was honoured with the Isabelle Stevenson Award, which honours a member of the theatre community for philanthropic or civic efforts.
+At the 2013 Tonys, he was honoured with the Isabelle Stevenson Award, given to a member of the theatre community for philanthropic or civic efforts.

-A few months later, Kramer married his longtime partner, architect David Webster, in the intensive care unit of NYU Langone Medical Center, where Kramer has been recovering from surgery for a bowel obstruction.
-He had set up the wedding plans before his health emergency and wouldn’t let that stop him.
+A few months later, Kramer married his longtime partner, architect David Webster, in the intensive care unit of NYU Langone Medical Center, where Kramer was recovering from surgery for a bowel obstruction.

-The moment was bittersweet: The legendary gay rights activist finally got to celebrate his union legally but was so sick that he couldn’t sign his name.
-He had planned to exchange vows on his balcony but was knocked into a stupor two days before the event.

-“It certainly wasn’t the wedding present one wanted to share,” he said.
-Pointing to his head, he added: “I’m just grateful the old thing still works, because evidentially it didn’t for a while.”
+Associated Press reporters Hillel Italie and David Crary contributed to this report.

 Mark Kennedy, The Associated Press